ruanklein/synapseq/docs/USAGE.md

 **File Association:**

-- Double-click any `.spsq` file to automatically generate a WAV file in the same directory with the same name
+- Double-click any `.spsq` file to automatically play the sequence in real-time using ffplay
 - Assigns the SynapSeq icon to `.spsq` files in Windows Explorer

 **Context Menu for .spsq files:**

+- **"SynapSeq: Edit sequence"**: Opens the sequence file in Notepad for editing
 - **"SynapSeq: Test sequence"**: Validates the sequence syntax without generating audio output
-- **"SynapSeq: Edit sequence"**: Opens the sequence file in Notepad for editing
+- **"SynapSeq: Convert to WAV"**: Generates a WAV file in the same directory
+- **"SynapSeq: Convert to MP3"**: Generates an MP3 file using ffmpeg (requires ffmpeg installed)

 **Context Menu for .wav files:**

 - **"SynapSeq: Extract sequence"**: Extracts the embedded `.spsq` sequence from SynapSeq-generated WAV files

+**Context Menu for .mp3 files:**

+- **"SynapSeq: Extract sequence"**: Extracts the embedded `.spsq` sequence from SynapSeq-generated MP3 files (requires ffprobe installed)

 Example: